evz/ai-genealogy/README.md

 [![Quality Gate](https://github.com/evz/ai-genealogy/actions/workflows/quality-gate.yml/badge.svg)](https://github.com/evz/ai-genealogy/actions/workflows/quality-gate.yml)

 Extracts structured genealogical data from Dutch family history books using OCR, layout analysis, and local LLMs.
-Currently processes scanned documents into a database of person mentions, events, and relationships with graph-based duplicate detection.
+Processes scanned documents into a database of people, relationships, partnerships, and events with hybrid RAG-based querying.

 ## What It Does

 Takes printed family history books (Dutch "familiegeschiedenis" with complex layouts, marginal annotations, and genealogical notation) and turns them into structured, queryable data.
-The goal is eventually building a family wiki where facts and stories live together, but right now it's focused on accurate extraction and entity resolution.
+The goal is eventually building a family wiki where facts and stories live together, but right now it's focused on accurate extraction and intelligent querying using hybrid RAG retrieval.

-The interesting problems are mostly around OCR (handling complex layouts with semantic understanding) and entity resolution (merging duplicate person mentions using both attribute similarity and family relationship graphs).
+The interesting problems are mostly around OCR (handling complex layouts with semantic understanding), entity extraction (building a structured genealogy graph from narrative text), and intelligent retrieval (hybrid RAG combining vector similarity, phonetic matching, and trigram search).

 ## Pipeline